(New 2019 update at the end of this post.)

 Thank you, Mam Pia.
 I just have a quick question.
 Why do you call calf, “butik”?
 I think most of us, in our family at least, use the word “binti”.
 And that’s what I’ve been teaching my kids and students.
 Is “butik” the proper Filipino word for it?

 You’re right, Riezl.
 The word Filipino binti may also be used for the calf, as well as for the lower leg.
 The word butik is a Tagalog word.
-I’ve posted a new version at the end of the post with the correction.
+I’ve posted a new version.
 Thanks!

 I’m really very happy with your website.
 Can’t thank you enough for all the materials!